AMERICA FIRST

 2. Restoring Fairness to Workplaces

-The Levy’s taxes—20% on visas and 30% on payroll by 2028—eliminate the $10,000 profit edge of non-citizen workers.
-This levels the playing field, encouraging employers to hire 1.12 million U.S. workers by 2027 in tech, hospitality, and beyond.
+The Levy’s taxes—tiered by salary brackets (<$35K constant at lower rates; escalating to 20–55% on higher tiers by Year 3)—eliminate the ~$11,000 profit edge of non-citizen workers.
+This levels the playing field, encouraging employers to hire ~12.92 million U.S. workers by 2028 in tech, hospitality, and beyond (e.g., ~8.07 million cumulative by 2027).
 As American graduates fill these roles, workplaces will feel united again, with shared norms and a renewed sense of fairness.

 Example: Tech companies hiring U.S. STEM graduates will bridge cultural divides, fostering the camaraderie of earlier eras.